matrix-org/synapse/UPGRADE.rst

 delegate email or SMS to an identity server by default and instead the admin will need to explicitly decide how they would like email and SMS to be sent.

-In the medium term the vector.im and matrix.org Identity servers will disable sending email and SMS entirely, however in order to ease the transition they will retain the capability to send email and SMS for a limited period.
+In the medium term the vector.im and matrix.org identity servers will disable sending email and SMS entirely, however in order to ease the transition they will retain the capability to send email and SMS for a limited period.
 Email will be disabled on XXX (giving 2 months notice), disabling SMS will follow